alexanderlappe/BRIXEL/README.md

 ### b) Clone the repo
-If you wish to work with or modify the code, please clone the repo and install from requirements.txt, as well as PyTorch.
+If you wish to work with or modify the code, please clone the repo and install the dependencies from requirements.txt, as well as PyTorch.
 ```
 git clone # put in the correct command
 pip install -r requirements.txt
 pip install -e .
 ```
-To build Deformable Attention,
+To build Deformable Attention for DINO, run the following:
 ```
 cd brixel/dinov3_main/dinov3/eval/segmentation/models/utils/ops # navigate to this directory within the installed package
 python setup.py build_ext --inplace